Copyright © 2006 jsd

 |– velocity –||– speed –|

-To repeat: In physics, the term acceleration is defined to be the change in velocity, per unit time.
-It is a vector.
+To repeat: The vector acceleration is defined to be the change in velocity, per unit time.
+As the name suggests, it is a vector.
 This term applies no matter how the acceleration is oriented relative to the initial velocity.
 There are several possible orientations.
 The following table shows how to convert vector language to scalar language in each case:

 |– Vector language –||– Corresponding scalar language –|